aws-samples/drug-discovery-workflows/README.md

 We currently support three types of data sources:

-- s3: Records that begin with `s3` will be downloaded using the AWS CLI.
+* s3: Records that begin with `s3` will be downloaded using the AWS CLI.
-- HuggingFace Hub: Records that look like the canonical `organization/project` HuggingFace ID will be cloned, packaged into a .tar file, and copied to s3 using a mountpoint.
+* HuggingFace Hub: Records that look like the canonical `organization/project` HuggingFace ID will be cloned, packaged into a .tar file, and copied to s3 using a mountpoint.
+* NVIDIA NGC: Records that begin with `nvidia` will be downloaded using the NCG CLI IF credentials are provided via the `-s` option in `delpoy.sh`.
-- Other: All other records will be downloaded using `wget` to an s3 mountpoint.
+* Other: All other records will be downloaded using `wget` to an s3 mountpoint.

 The `workflows` contains the HeathOmics workflow files (.wdl and .nf) and supporting files to create private workflows.
 The deployment process will attempt to deploy every subfolder here as a HealthOmics workflow deployment package without any further configuration.
 Just drop in your modules and deploy!
 To reference a private docker image in your workflow files, replace the uri with a {{MyContainer}} placeholder, where "MyContainer" is the name of your repository.
 For containers you define in the `modules/containers` folder, this will be the folder name.
 The deployment pipeline will automatically replace the placeholder with the correct ECR URI for your account and region.
 For example, if you want to use the "biolambda" container, use {{biolambda}}.
 You can also append an image tag, like {{biolambda:latest}}.
 You can also reference your deployment S3 bucket with {{S3_BUCKET_NAME}} to access data downloaded during stack creation.